timriffe/AdultCoverage/README.md

 DDM R package
 =============
-This project has produced a small R package that implements three methods for indirect estimation of death registration coverage.
-It is still not fully documented, and the methods are still not beta tested.
+This project has produced a small R package that implements three methods for indirect estimation of death registration coverage (Generalized Growth Balance, Synthetic Extinct Generations, and a hybrid of the two).
+It is still not fully documented, and the methods are currently in beta testing.
 So please use and test away.
 Package test data coming soon.

 A short tutorial
 ------------------